 All this, combined with the love and insight of owner Dr. Johst Weber, the plant care and guidance of Hildegard and the brilliance of Alchemist winemaker Tariro Masayiti, sets a unique stage for one masterpiece after the other.
 The wine and experience at Springfontein is an inspiring baptism into humble superiority.

-The River Lodge is only a few minutes from Springfontein.
+The River Cottage is only a few minutes from Springfontein Wine Estate.
 A beautiful old building set on the river bank.
 One could either book the side unit or the entire house.
 Tafadzwa and Juanita welcomed us and really made us feel at home, safe and secure.
 Our unit was spacious and most comfortable with all the essential luxuries.
 The bathroom warrants special mention too, a lovely spacious, light-filled and well-designed space.

 There are canoes provided to row yourself down the river where you will be engulfed in the harmony of the tranquil sounds of nature and the symphony of an array of birds praising the joys of life.